-Suisun Valley before the "white man" came was home to small bands of Native Americans, who lived off the land using only stone tools, and their wits.
-They survived through a deep understanding of nature, learned and passed down over generations.
+Suisun Valley long before the "white man" came was the home of small bands of Native Americans, who lived off the land using only stone tools, and their wits.
+They survived through a deep understanding of nature, learned and passed down over the generations.
 They lived in grass huts, and ate acorns and berries, roots and insects, fish and small game.
 Their loyalty was to their village, not to any tribe, for they had none.
-And they looked to a village headman, called a "sektu," for guidance, or perhaps to a young war leader, called a "yeto," should there be a fight with another village, but there were no true chiefs.
-When Spanish settlers first encountered these people they called them "Indians", but the natives knew themselves as "Patwin", which translates as "the people".
+And they looked to a village headman, called a "sektu," for guidance, or perhaps to a young war leader, called a "yeto," to lead them in a fight, but there were no true chiefs.
+When Spanish settlers first encountered these people they called them "Indians", but the natives knew themselves as "Patwin", which translates to "the people".

 Spanish soldiers on March 28, 1776 established a presidio (fort) on the San Francisco Peninsula, and soon thereafter on June 29th the padres (priests) who came with them founded Mission San Francisco de Asis (Mission Dolores), with the intent of bringing the natives to Christianity.
 The mission "Book of the Dead" records that in January of 1804 fourteen Indian converts, known as "neophytes", ventured out "far beyond the strait of the Carquinez to the village of the Suysuyu (Suisune)", but never returned and presumably perished.
 Most likely this village was in the the grassy plains that stretch below the rock cliffs of modern Rockville, where stone slabs containing more than 90 bedrock mortars are evidence of a nearby Patwin encampment.

-Some say that Suisun, the name of the valley where these people lived, is a Miwok Indian word (possibly a Carquin or Chupcan word) meaning, "where the west wind blows".
-Others say it means "big expanse".
-However, all this seems more folk tale than fact, and the true meaning of the name given these people by their Spanish conquerors has probably long since been forgotten.
+Some say that Suisun, the name of the valley where these people lived, is a Miwok Indian word (possibly used by the Chupcan people) that means, "where the west wind blows".
+Others say that it means "big expanse", as in an open plain.
+However, all this may be more folk tale than fact, and the true meaning of the name given these people by their Spanish conquerors has probably long since been forgotten.
 It is also claimed that the name of their village was Yulyul (Yucal), which is supposed to translate to "place of the setting sun", but this is probably fiction also.
-The Suisune were in fact only distantly related to the Miwoks, and they spoke a South Patwin dialect of one of the Penutian languages that is quite different from what the Miwoks spoke.
+The Suisune were in fact only distantly related to the Miwoks, and they spoke a language that is quite different from what the Miwoks spoke.
 No doubt a few Patwins knew the Miwok tongue, but most of the time when small groups of the two got together to trade, they probably did not understand what the other was saying and communicated mainly by sign language and gestures. (see Map 1)

 Although the Spanish called the Patwin villages "Indian rancherias", they were little more than groups of dome-shaped huts with mud-caked walls of bark or woven grass.
 Rancherias neighboring the Suisune were known as Napato (Napa), Suskol (Suscol), Soneto (Suisun Creek), Tolen (Tolenas), Ulatato (Vacaville), and Putato (Putah Creek).
 These names came from Indian words, but again the people here knew themselves as Patwins, for they had no tribal identities in those early days.
 They are all gone now, but there are bedrock mortar holes, like those in Rockville, in scattered rock slabs and boulders in the surrounding hills, and these remain silent testaments to the native peoples who once lived there. (see Map 2)